-The Headteacher and at least one Governor complete appropriate Safer Recruitment training which must be updated every 5 years (although it is recommended where possible, given the changing nature of this area of practice, that training is renewed every 3 years).
-All appointment panels will have at least one member who has completed this training in the last 5 years.
+The Headteacher and at least one Governor complete appropriate Safer Recruitment training, which it is recommended should be updated every 3 years.
+All appointment panels will have at least one member who has completed this training in the last 3 years.